10 Expensive Wines With Their Affordable Alternatives

 Like Cakebread Chardonnay, Rolling Valley Chardonnay brims with fresh aromas of citrus.
 It is not as oaky as Cakebread but makes for a great dry wine.

-Budget Friendly Alternative: Fine Form Chardonnay
+Cheaper Alternative: Fine Form Chardonnay

 Find it here: Fine Form Chardonnay